 Most states require employers to have workers' compensation insurance.
 In some states, whether work comp is required depends on the number of employees.
 The U.S. Department of Labor provides a listing of links to states' work comp divisions.
 To avoid legal action, employers must obey work comp regs.

 2.)
-Work Comp Protects Employers From Being Sued
+Work Comp and Health Insurance Protects Employers From Being Sued

 Here's an [abbreviated] history of workers' compensation: